Decision Guide

 Can a small business get IT support without signing a long-term contract?

 Yes.
 Ad-hoc IT support has no contract — you pay per incident.
-Managed IT support from London PC Fix runs on a rolling monthly basis with no long-term lock-in.
-Either way, there is no requirement to commit for a fixed term.
+Managed IT support from London PC Fix starts with a recommended initial service period so monitoring, security and support processes can be set up properly.
+After that, support continues on a rolling monthly basis with agreed notice.
+There is no unnecessary long-term commitment.

 Does outsourced IT support make sense for a very small team?